 Son James "Austin" Rush (1845-1926) was born on June 15, 1845 or 1848.

-He wed Lucinda (1854- ? ), a native of West Virginia whose parents were immigrants from Germany.
+He wed Lucinda Glass (1854-1943), a native of West Virginia whose father John Glass was an immigrant from Germany.
 Their nuptials took place in about 1873, when he was age 28 and she 19.

-They had seven known children -- William Rush, Alexander Rush, Chauncey Rush, Ira Rush, Franklin Rush, Benjamin H. Rush and Edward J. Rush.
+They were the parents of seven known children -- William E. Rush, Alexander "Alec" Rush, Chauncey P. Rush, Ira Rush, Franklin "Frank" Rush, Benjamin Harrison Rush and James "Edward" Rush.